-She is a founder member of the Odysseus Piano Trio and the Joachim String Trio, the latter playing on gut strings.
-She is also currently a member of the mixed ensemble Sound Collective, and plays in a violin duo with Andrew Watkinson, leader of the Endellion Quartet.
+She is a founder member of the Odysseus Piano Trio and is currently a member of The Rossetti Ensemble.
+She plays in a violin duo with Andrew Watkinson, leader of the Endellion Quartet.
 Prior to forming these groups, Sara led the Bronte String Quartet for six years, winning the Royal Overseas League competition and second prize in the Cremona International Quartet competition.

 Sara studied with Camilla Wicks and also was very much influenced by her studies at IMS Prussia Cove.
 She read Classics at Trinity Hall, Cambridge and this continues to be a passion.
 She also enjoys teaching, primarily at the Junior Guildhall School of Music and Drama.